 Create an ideas book

 It can sometimes be difficult to put your ideas into words.
-At Peressin Pools & Landscaping we appreciate when customers come to us with pictures from magazines, our swimming pool photo galleries, or even scenic photos taken on holiday.
-The help to give us a good sense of what you’re interested in and how to incorporate your style preferences into the swimming pool design.
+At Peressin Pools, we appreciate when customers come to us with pictures from magazines, our swimming pool photo galleries, or even scenic photos taken on holiday.
+This helps to give us a good sense of what you’re interested in and how to incorporate your style preferences into the swimming pool design.

 Decide what shape you want